Pedro Ogazón: Tuxtepec Rebellion

 In 1876, he was promoted to division general under Porfirio Díaz, supporting him in the Tuxtepec Revolution against the reelection of Sebastián Lerdo de Tejada.
 He distinguished himself in the Battle of Tecoac.

 As a reward for his services, he was appointed Minister of War and Navy in the first Cabinets of Porfirio Díaz and Juan N. Méndez, from November 1876 to April 1878.
 From that year until 1883, he was once again a magistrate of the Supreme Court of Justice.
 After his term, he retired from public life.

 Personal life

-One of his aunts, Juana Ogazón Velázquez, was the mother of General and Governor of Nuevo León Bernardo Reyes; the other, Isabel Ogazón Velázquez, was the mother of lawyer Ignacio Luis Vallarta.
+One of his aunts, Juana Ogazón Velázquez, was the mother of General and Governor of Nuevo León Bernardo Reyes; the other, Isabel Ogazón Velázquez, was the mother of lawyer Ignacio Vallarta.

 He married Rosa Escobar in 1872, and they had two children, Margarita (1875–1920) and Pedro (1873–1929).
 The latter adopted the artistic name Pedro Luis Ogazón, becoming one of the most prominent pianists of his time and a teacher of the celebrated Carlos Chávez.

 Due to health problems, Pedro Ogazón Rubio retired first to Cuernavaca, and later to Orizaba, where he died on February 27, 1890.
 He was buried in the Rotonda de las Personas Ilustres.